Piper PA-34 Seneca

 The Piper PA-34 Seneca is a twin-engined light aircraft, produced in the United States by Piper Aircraft.
-It has been in non-continuous production since 1971.
+It was produced from 1971 to 2019.
 The Seneca is primarily used for personal and business flying as well as multi-engine class rating flight training.

 Development

 The Seneca was developed as a twin-engined version of the Piper Cherokee Six.
 The prototype was a Cherokee Six that had wing-mounted engines installed, retaining its nose engine.
 The prototype was flown as a tri-motor aircraft in the initial stages of the test-flying program.

 PA-34-180 Twin Six

 With the decision to abandon the three-engined design tested on the PA-32-3M, the PA-34 was developed as a twin-engined aircraft.
 The prototype PA-34-180 Twin Six, registered as N3401K, first flew on 25 April 1967.
 The prototype had two 180 hp Lycoming O-360 engines, a fixed nosewheel landing gear and a Cherokee Six vertical tail.
 The second prototype flew on 30 August 1968, still with the 180 hp Lycomings but had retractable landing gear and a taller vertical tail.
 During development flying the wingspan was increased by two feet.
 The third prototype was closer to the production standard and flew on 20 October 1969; it was fitted with 200 hp Lycoming IO-360-A1A engines.